Does Alcohol impede Fat Loss

 If you choose to include alcohol while trying to lose body fat, it is important not to sacrifice your protein requirements or exceed your daily caloric intakes that will keep you in a deficit.
 I personally feel that the inclusion of alcohol in moderation, is appropriate for building a lean muscular physique, if the above considerations can be adhered to.

-For more information about this topic or if you want to learn more about other relevant nutrition and training topics, please browse my website.
+For more information about this topic or if you want to learn more about other relevant nutrition and training topics, please visit my website www.hbnutrition.com.au.